Multiple Shooting Approach for Finding Approximately Shortest Paths for Autonomous Robots in Unknown Environments in 2D

-Besides, Tables~\ref{Table:length-results} and Fig.~\ref{fig:lengthfig} report on the length of the robot's paths in the comparison between two approaches: the path planning algorithm using shortest paths in $G$ and algorithms with replacing these paths with approximate solutions to Problem (P) (the algorithm using Li and Klette's technique, Algorithm~\ref{alg:path_planning} using MMS) for returning.
+Besides, Tables~\ref{Table:length-results} reports on the length of the robot's paths in the comparison between two approaches: the path planning algorithm using shortest paths in $G$ and algorithms replacing these paths with approximate solutions of Problem (P) (the algorithm using Li and Klette's technique, Algorithm~\ref{alg:path_planning} using MMS) for returning.
 The results show that the total distance traveled by the robot averagely reduces by about 16.57\% when applying MMS for finding approximately shortest paths along sequences of line segments which are used instead of shortest paths in graphs.
-Therefore going back by shorter paths than available trajectories obtained from $G$ makes time-saving for actual robots.
+Therefore going back by shorter paths than the available trajectories obtained from the graph $G$ save processing time for actual robots.

 To compare the convergence of MMS and the technique of Li and Klette, we use relative errors that are defined by: $\dfrac{|l(\gamma_{n})-l(\gamma_{n+1})|}{|l(\gamma_{n+1})|}$, where $l(\gamma_{n})$ is the length of the path obtained after $n^{th}$-step.
 The iteration of the algorithm using the technique of Li and Klette stops when the relative error at a certain step becomes sufficiently small, whereas MMS stops if the collinear condition holds at all shooting points.
 Figures~\ref{fig:length_compare} and~\ref{fig:errors} show that the convergence rate of the algorithm using MMS is better than that using the technique of Li and Klette for data sets which are sequences of bundles of $300, 500, 700,$ and $1000$ line segments.
 MMS requires fewer iterations than the technique of Li and Klette to achieve the same relative errors.
 In summary, when solving the SP problem for bundles of line segments, MMS demonstrates faster execution and a more favorable convergence rate compared to Li and Klette's technique.